DrDavxr/email-text-finder/README.md

 where the first command is ran in [Git Bash](https://git-scm.com/downloads) and the second one in the terminal.

 ## Release History :hammer_and_wrench:

+* 0.2.0
+    * ADD: PDF files can now be opened!
+    * ADD: Progress bar.

 * 0.1.2
     * BUG: Fixed a bug where the file was not closed.